Theta lifting for loop groups: Introduction

 The organization as well as some other interesting features of this paper, are described as follows.
 In Section \S\ref{s2} we briefly recall the local and global theory of Weil representations and theta functionals for loop symplectic groups following \cite{Z1, LZ}.
 In Section \S\ref{s3} we establish the absolute convergence of theta integrals and extend the loop Siegel-Weil formula in \cite{GZ1, GZ2} beyond the anisotropic case.
 Namely, we prove a loop analog of the Weil's convergence criterion for theta integrals (Theorem \ref{weil}) under which the Siegel-Weil formula (Theorem \ref{swf}) holds.
 The proof invokes A. Weil's original arguments \cite{W2}, as well as an inequality on Arakelov divisors \cite{GS} which was used already in our previous work \cite{LZ}.
 In Section \S\ref{s4} we prove our main results Theorem \ref{main} and Corollary \ref{cor} under the assumption that $G'=\rm{O}(V)$ is anisotropic.
 In this case one does not need the cuspidality and in fact one only needs to take the theta integral over $G'(F)\backslash G'(\bb{A})$ in (\ref{1.1}).
 Then we also show that such modified theta liftings are always nonzero (Proposition \ref{propf}) as long as the parameter $q$ has large idele norm.
 Applying this result, we construct two explicit examples of nonzero cusp forms on the loop group of $\rm{SL}_2$, based on the work of R.Howe and I.I.
 Piatetski-Shapiro \cite{H-PS} and H. Yoshida \cite{Y} respectively.
 To our best knowledge these are the first examples of nonzero cusp forms on loop groups.
 Finally in Section \S\ref{s5} we prove Theorem \ref{main} in general.
 The proof is quite involved and makes use of some variants of several ingredients from \cite{GZ1, GZ2}.
 The rough idea is to analyze the affine Gra\ss mannian and loop group orbits, which enable us to break the theta integral into a bunch of orbital integrals.
 Then we show that the nonvanishing orbital integrals are exactly those we need in the tower property.

+Let us further comment on the representation-theoretic aspects of our main result.
+The existence of cusp forms for finite dimensional groups is best considered in the context of trace formula, while the spectral theory and trace formula for automorphic forms on loop groups seem out of reach for now.
+The construction of cuspidal functions on loop groups in this paper is analogous to the earlier explicit construction of cuspidal Maass forms using real quadratic fields.
+The cuspidal functions produced here are in fact associated with loop group representations.
+We expect that these functions should be finite under the action of the central elements in the completed universal enveloping algebra of the affine Kac-Moody algebra at archimedean places, and should be Hecke eigenforms at unramified non-archimedean places.
+As some first evidence, we mention that

+\begin{itemize} \item for an archimedean component of the Weil representation of the adelic loop symplectic group in this paper, we can construct the corresponding representation of the affine Kac-Moody algebra, which is in analogy with the free field realization of the algebra;

+\item for a $p$-adic place with $p\neq 2$, our Weil representation contains a $K$-fixed function.
+The spherical Hecke algebra studied in \cite{BK1, BKP} (more precisely an extension of it to metaplectic loop groups) should act on the $K$-fixed function as an eigenfunction. \end{itemize}

-Following the arguments in \cite{G-PS-R, L, PS-R, R1}, in a subsequent work we will further develop a loop analog of the Rallis inner product formula.
+Finally, in a subsequent work we will follow the arguments in \cite{G-PS-R, L, PS-R, R1} to further develop a loop analog of the Rallis inner product formula.
 The main ingredients we need in proving such a formula include some geometry of affine Gra\ss mannians, a new extension of the loop Siegel-Weil formula as well as the Satake isomorphism for loop groups \cite{BKP}.

-{\bf Acknowledgement.} The authors would like to thank Howard Garland, Dihua Jiang, Manish Patnaik, Chenyan Wu and Jun Yu for some helpful discussions during the preparation of this work.
+{\bf Acknowledgement.} The authors would like to thank Howard Garland, Dihua Jiang, Jianshu Li, Manish Patnaik, Chenyan Wu and Jun Yu for some helpful discussions during the preparation of this work.
+The authors thank the anonymous referees for their valuable comments and suggestions which significantly improve the paper.